- Academic Programs

-A letter of interest to the program specific to the site you are applying to (ie. Salud Medical Center, Community Health Centers of Benton/Linn Counties, Student Health Services)
+A letter of interest to the program specific to the site you are applying to (ie. Yakima Valley Farm Worker’s Clinic, Community Health Centers of Benton/Linn Counties, Student Health Services)

 Three (3) references (each reference writer must complete the standard reference form; a separate letter of recommendation is not required)